Shubhchintak: Production

 The shooting of the film began on 17 December 2024, alongside the official announcement introducing the lead cast, shared through the production house Soul Sutra's social media platforms.
 Filming was completed on 20 January 2025.
 Lead actor and producer Manasi Parekh shared wrap-up photos and videos on social media following the completion of the shoot.

+Reception

+Kanksha Vasavada of Times of India said that “While the premise (revenge) isn’t entirely new, impressive execution makes Shubhchintak stand out.”

 Marketing and Releases

 The film was officially announced on 17 December 2024, coinciding with the commencement of principal photography and the introduction of the cast.
 The release date was announced on 28 February 2025 via social media platforms.
 The official poster was unveiled on 14 April 2025, followed by the release of the teaser on 22 April 2025, both through social media channels.